mohamdlog/Hexapod-AI/README.md

 - Follow this [tutorial](assets/Tutorial.pdf) for setup and testing.

-- For calibration, download the appropriate client from the original repository, which is compatible with our server, to calibrate the spider.
+- To calibrate the spider, download the appropriate client from the original repository.
+It is compatible with the server.